alxndrTL/mamba.py/README.md

 It combines the ease of read with good performances when training.
 [Jamba](https://www.ai21.com/blog/announcing-jamba) is also supported.

 ## Updates
+- <b>27/06/2024</b> : Deployed a package version of `mamba.py` on PyPI, which you can install with `pip install mambapy`.
+This is in order to integrate the library in transformers 🤗.

 - <b>21/04/2024</b> : Added the `jamba.py` file, which implements the [Jamba](https://www.ai21.com/blog/announcing-jamba) architecture (mix of Mamba and attention layers).
 Also added as a possible backend the official CUDA implementation.

-- <b>30/03/2024</b> : Updated inference function, now supports sampling temperature and batch_size.
+- <b>30/03/2024</b> : Updated inference function, now supports a custom sampling temperature and batch_size.

 - <b>09/02/2024</b> : First part of the performance update.
 For small sequences (<128), it can speed up training by more than 20% compared to the first version.
 For setups close to what can found in practice (like in NLP), it can speed up training by 10%.
 See [this](https://github.com/alxndrTL/mamba.py/pull/12).